meetmehta1198/TrendMaster/README.md

 Steps for running this project:

+Step-1 : Create your account in twitter-developer and register your application in order to get access to twitter for scraping.

-Step-1 : run dataset_generator.py
+Step-2 : run dataset_generator.py with proper access key and consumer key tokens.

-Step-2 : run model.py for training
+Step-3 : run model.py for training

+Steps for creating account in twitter-developer and registering your application

+Follow article on this link : https://medium.com/@divyeshardeshana/create-twitter-developer-account-app-4ac55e945bf4

 Libraries used in this project :